jl6048/p8105_hw2_jl6048/template.md

     ## 10  1947 Oct        23      51     253      23      45     198 dem          NA
     ## # ... with 818 more rows, and 1 more variable: unemployment <dbl>

+\#description

+The pols-months dataset have 822 observations and 9 variables.
+This data contains 1947-2015 years national politicians and in the column of President, “dem” means democratic and “gop” means republican.

+The snp dataset have 787 observations and 3 variables.
+This data contains the closing values of the standard & poor’s stock index in 1950-2015.
+The largest closing value was2107.389893 and the smallest closing value was 17.049999

+The unemployment dataset have 816 observations and 3 variables.
+This dataset contains unemplyment percentage from 1948 to 2015.

 \#\#Problem 3

+\#remove duplicate rows

 ``` r
 pbn_df =